dustywhite7/Econ8320/SlidesCode/03 - Classes.md

 - A critical element of object-oriented programming
 - Directions for creating objects
 	- A list of "recipes" for utilizing that object
-- Allow us to generate multiple related objects, and to manipulate them, quickly and efficiently
+- Allow us to generate multiple related objects, and to manipulate them quickly and efficiently

 ---